UMDLARS/deterlab/README.md

 ## Grading Your Students 📊

-A script for grading will be available in a future update.
+A grading script is available in our private `sphere_instructors` repository.
+Please contact us below if you'd like permission to access this repo.

 ## Features For Students 🌟